 Our Giant House

 Our house, to me, is huge.
 It’s roughly 2,100 sq. ft., which is the largest house I have ever lived in.
-It’s two stories and also has a big backyard.
+When I lived alone, I stayed in some of the best austin apartments, but unfortunately when we decided to have a family, my dream apartment couldn’t accommodate for it so we had to move.
+Our new home has two stories and also has a big backyard.
 All of this to say: a lot of room (and rooms) to fill.

 In our house, we have: